nleroy917/dissertation/sections/appendix/atacformer/methods.typ

 The overall architecture thus consisted of an ATAC encoder, which mapped the input ATAC features to a latent representation, and an RNA decoder, which predicted the RNA expression profile from this latent space.

-=== Annotation of Atacformer universe for TSS distance and region type To annotate the distance to the nearest TSS to each token in our vocabulary, we first downloaded the most recent comprehensive gene annotation (GTF) file from GENCODE("https://www.gencodegenes.org/human/release_38.html").
+=== Annotation of Atacformer universe for TSS distance and region type <atacformer-region-type-annotation>
+To annotate the distance to the nearest TSS to each token in our vocabulary, we first downloaded the most recent comprehensive gene annotation (GTF) file from GENCODE("https://www.gencodegenes.org/human/release_38.html").
 We filtered this file to obtain just the TSS annotations using common unix command-line tools like `awk` and `sort`.
 Next we leveraged `bedtools` to obtain distances to the nearest TSS.
 Specifically, we used the `bedbase closest` command with the `-t first` flag to ensure each region in our universe was only associated with one TSS.

 Similarly, we downloaded the latest cCRE annotations from ENCODE screen (https://screen.encodeproject.org) for hg38.
 We utilized bedtools intersect to annotate each region with a discrete label (pELS, dELS, CTCF, etc).